hucker/mdfile/README.md

 - Configuration: `.ini`, `.cfg`, `.conf`
 - Shell: `.sh`, `.bash`, `.zsh`
 - And many more!

+These file extensions map use the standard triple back tick text blocks available in Markdown.

 ## Options for CSV Files
 When converting CSV files, you have additional options: